ashoudy/githubautocommit/README.md

-githubautocommit
+Github Auto Commit
 ================

-A simple shell script to commit your repoository
+A simple shell script to commit your repoository,

+can be run via command line, or cron.

+simply update the .sh file with your personal information